erichosick/erichosick.github.com/_posts/2013-12-19-design-composition-based-language.md

 ## Other Possible Syntax

-We could also use spacing to associate mechanisms with properties removing the need for {} or ()
+We could also use spacing to associate mechanisms with properties removing the need for ()

     Application
       do ForEach
-        item List [ 1 2 4 8 16 32 ]
+        item List [1 2 4 8 16 32]
         do WriteLine
           text CurrentItem